SAMMISolutions/docs/doc_posts/_commands-variable/set-button-instance-variable.md

 ---
 layout: default
 title: "Set Button Instance Variable"
-num: 2
+num: 3.1
 redirect_from:
   - commands/300
 ---

-Functions similarly to the "Set Button Variable" command, but with the added capability of setting a variable within a non-persistent button, and also directly setting it to an object/array.\
+Functions similarly to the "Set Button Variable" command, but with the added capability of setting a variable within a non-persistent button.\
+Supports setting button variables directly to objects/arrays without having to parse and stringify them.
+This includes setting array values to other objects, too.\
 To use this command, you must provide the instance ID, which is automatically included in an Extension Command as part of the payload (`Data.instanceId`).\
 Button instances are ephemeral and are destroyed once the button's execution is complete.
 To successfully set a variable within a non-persistent button, the button must still be active at the time the command is executed.
 If the button has already completed its execution, the instance will be destroyed, and setting the variable will no longer be possible.